-- Use a pressure reducing regulator when connecting cylinder to lower pressure (<100 psig) piping or systems - Use a check valve or trap in the discharge line to prevent hazardous back-flow into the cylinder - · Check regularly for spills or leaks.
-Keep valves tightly closed but do not apply extra leverage to hand wheels or cylinder keys. - Open valve slowly.
-If valve is resistant to opening then contact your supervisor - · Valve protection caps must remain in place must remain in place unless container is secured with valve outlet piped to use point. - Never insert a pointed object (e.g hooks) into cylinder cap openings as a means to open cap or move cylinder.
+Use a pressure reducing regulator when connecting cylinder to lower pressure (&lt;100 psig) piping or systems Use a check valve or trap in the discharge line to prevent hazardous back-flow into the cylinder Check regularly for spills or leaks.
+Keep valves tightly closed but do not apply extra leverage to hand wheels or cylinder keys.
+Open valve slowly.
+If valve is resistant to opening then contact your supervisor Valve protection caps must remain in place must remain in place unless container is secured with valve outlet piped to use point.
+Never insert a pointed object (e.g hooks) into cylinder cap openings as a means to open cap or move cylinder.
 Such action can inadvertently turn the valve and gas a gas leak.
 Use an adjustable strap instead of wrench to free an over-tight or rusted cap.

-- · A bubble of gas may buildup behind the outlet dust cap during transportation, after prolonged storage, due to defective cylinder valve or if a dust cap is inserted without adequate evacuation of gas from the line.
+A bubble of gas may buildup behind the outlet dust cap during transportation, after prolonged storage, due to defective cylinder valve or if a dust cap is inserted without adequate evacuation of gas from the line.
 When loosening dust cap, preferably stand cylinder in a suitable enclosure and take cap off slowly.
-Never face the dust cap directly when removing it; point cap away from any personnel or any object that may pose a hazard. under negative pressure (relative to atmospheric gas) - Suck back of water into the container must be prevented.
-Do not allow backfeed into the container. - Do NOT drag, slide or roll cylinders use a suitable hand truck for cylinder movement - Test for leakage with brush and detergent NEVER use a naked flame. - Do NOT heat cylinder by any means to increase the discharge rate of product from cylinder. - Leaking gland nuts may be tightened if necessary. - · If a cylinder valve will not close completely, remove the cylinder to a well ventilated location (e.g. outside) and, when empty, tag as FAULTY and return to supplier. - Obtain a work permit before attempting any repairs. - DO NOT attempt repair work on lines, vessels under pressure - Atmospheres must be tested and O.K. before work resumes after leakage. - Avoid generation of static electricity.
-Earth all lines and equipment. - DO NOT transfer gas from one cylinder to another - Cylinders should be stored in a purpose-built compound with good ventilation, preferably in the open. - Such compounds should be sited and built in accordance with statutory requirements. - ▶ The storage compound should be kept clear and access restricted to authorised personnel only. - Cylinders stored in the open should be protected against rust and extremes of weather. - Cylinders in storage should be properly secured to prevent toppling or rolling. - Cylinder valves should be closed when not in use. - Where cylinders are fitted with valve protection this should be in place and properly secured. - Gas cylinders should be segregated according to the requirements of the Dangerous Goods Act(s). - Cylinders containing flammable gases should be stored away from other combustible materials.
-Alternatively a fire-resistant partition may be used. - ▶ Check storage areas for flammable or hazardous concentrations of gases prior to entry. - Preferably store full and empty cylinders separately - Full cylinders should be arranged so that the oldest stock is used first. - Cylinders in storage should be checked periodically for general condition and leakage. - Protect cylinders against physical damage.
+Never face the dust cap directly when removing it; point cap away from any personnel or any object that may pose a hazard. under negative pressure (relative to atmospheric gas) Suck back of water into the container must be prevented.
+Do not allow backfeed into the container.
+Do NOT drag, slide or roll cylinders - use a suitable hand truck for cylinder movement Test for leakage with brush and detergent - NEVER use a naked flame.
+Do NOT heat cylinder by any means to increase the discharge rate of product from cylinder.
+Leaking gland nuts may be tightened if necessary.
+If a cylinder valve will not close completely, remove the cylinder to a well ventilated location (e.g. outside) and, when empty, tag as FAULTY and return to suppier.
+Obtain a work Other information Cylinders should be stored in a purpose-built compound with good ventilation, preferably in the open.
+Such compounds should be sited and built in accordance with statutory requirements.
+The storage compound should be kept clear and access restricted to authorised personnel only.
+Cylinders stored in the open should be protected against rust and extremes of weather.
+Cylinders in storage should be closed when not in use.
+Where cylinders are fitted with valve protection this should be in place and properly secured.
+Gas cylinders should be segregated according to the requirements of the Dangerous Goods Act(s).
+Cylinders containing flammable gases should be stored away from other combustible materials.
+Alternatively a fire-resistant partition may be used.
+Check storage areas for flammable or hazardous concentrations of gases prior to entry.
+Preferably store full and empty cylinders separately.
+Full cylinders should be checked periodically for general condition and leakage.
+Protect cylinders against physical damage.
 Move and store cylinders correctly as instructed for their manual handling.